- 14 Reasons Why You’re Not Losing Weight

 I recommend consuming water, black coffee, tea or fermented beverages (kombucha or kefir) that don’t have added sugars.

-If you’d like a quick reference guide that shows you what foods and beverages to choose (and which ones to stay away from) click the Download button below to get a free copy of my printable Ultimate Human Diet cheat sheet.
+If you’d like a quick reference guide that shows you what foods and beverages to choose (and which ones to stay away from) click the Download button above to get a free copy of my printable Ultimate Human Diet cheat sheet.

 Why Aren’t You Losing Fat in Certain Areas?